GeoScripting-WUR/PythonRaster/README.md

 # PythonRaster
-Lesson to learn how to process rasters easily with Python scripts
+Lesson 11 of Geo-scripting course to learn how to acquire, process and visualize raster data in Python